sparkleformation/sparkle_formation/docs/README.md

 ## Overview
-SparkleFormation is a Ruby DSL for programatically composing [AWS Cloudformation][cloudformation], [OpenStack Heat][heat] provisioning templates for the purpose of interacting with cloud infrastructure orchestration APIs.
+SparkleFormation is a Ruby DSL for programatically composing [AWS Cloudformation][cloudformation], [OpenStack Heat][heat], and similar provisioning templates for the purpose of interacting with cloud infrastructure orchestration APIs.

-SparkleFormation templates describe the creation and configuration of collections of cloud resources (a stack) as code, allowing you to provision stacks in a predictable and repeatable manner.
-Stacks can be managed as single unit, allowing you to create, modify, or delete collections of resources via a single API call.
+SparkleFormation templates describe the creation and configuration of collections of cloud resources (stacks) as code, allowing you to provision stacks in a predictable and repeatable manner.
+Stacks can be managed as single units, allowing you to create, modify, or delete collections of resources via a single API call.

 SparkleFormation composes templates in the native cloud orchestration